robbiebarrat/twitter-contest-enterer/README.md

 ![alt tag](http://i.imgur.com/F2DodMy.png)

 # Modules and code
-It is all python 2.7 code, and the only modules it requires are 'time' (built-in) and 'Tweepy' You can install Tweepy with
+It's compatible with all versions, and the only modules it requires are 'time' (built-in) and tweepy You can install Tweepy with

     pip install tweepy